YXSIO/tensorflow_learning_yuxia/README.md

 ## Course 4 Sequences, Time Series and Prediction
 1. NN in time series: anomaly detection, imputation and forecasting.
 Statistical forecasting: Moving average do not model trend.
 Therefore, use differencing to remove the trend before applying MA.
 2. Window, flatten, shuffle, batch and pre-fetch the data to train a linear model and deep learning model to predict the next value.
-3. Apply RNNs to sequence data, since the recently data points might have more influence to the current value.
+3. Apply RNNs and LSTM to sequence data, since the recently data points might have more influence to the current value.
+Multi layer bi-directional LSTM could make the time series with significant complex curvature.
+4, Putting everything together: real data, Conv1D, LSTM, DNN with the output.
+Tunning the parameters to find the best model in terms of accuracy and loss.

 ### Learning
 * Use the learning rate controller callback to find how loss changes with the increase of learning rate over a small number of epoches, then choose the lr before the curve becomes unstable.
+* Lambda layers can be used to modify the input dimension or change the scale of the output in the model defination process.
+* For real data, it is important to choose the window size.
+E.g. 11(132 months) years is the period for sun black spot.
+Then try, 30, 40, 50 months as window size.
+* Evalute the model performance based on a single data point in the validation set.